 Death of a spouse

-Generally, upon the death of the account owner, retirement account assets pass directly to the beneficiaries (often the spouse, for those who were married) designated on the account.
-“That’s why keeping your beneficiary designations up to date on all retirement accounts—such as 401(k)s, 403(b)s, and IRAs—is critical.”
+Generally, upon the death of the account owner, retirement account assets pass directly to the beneficiary(ies) (often the spouse, for those who were married) designated on the account.
+This is why keeping your beneficiary designations up to date on all retirement accounts—such as 401(k)s, 403(b)s, and IRAs—is critical.
 Even if your will makes provisions for your retirement assets, your beneficiary designations supersede them.

 As for IRAs, the surviving spouse is usually entitled to his or her spouse’s IRA assets, even if no beneficiary is named.
 If you inherit your spouse’s IRA and roll it over into your own IRA, you must start taking minimum required distributions (MRDs) from the account when you turn 70½.
-You could face a 10% early withdrawal penalty if you take money out before age 59½.
-Alternatively, you could roll the money into an inherited IRA, begin taking MRDs based on your own life expectancy, and not be subject to the 10% early withdrawal penalty if you are younger than 59½.
+You could face a 10% early withdrawal penalty if you take out money before age 59½.
+Alternatively, you could roll the money into an inherited IRA, begin taking MRDs based on your own life expectancy, and not be subject to the 10% early withdrawal penalty if you are younger than age 59½.
 This might be a good option if you want to keep the money growing tax deferred as long as possible.
 To learn more about inherited IRA rules, read Viewpoints: “If you are the surviving spouse of an IRA owner."

 IRAs are divided through a one-time distribution from one spouse’s IRA into the other spouse’s IRA, without income tax or early withdrawal penalties.
-But this must be a court-approved transfer.
-Otherwise, the distribution is treated as taxable to the original account owner, while the spouse on the receiving end gets the money tax free.
+But this must be a court-approved transfer; otherwise, the distribution is treated as taxable to the original account owner, while the spouse on the receiving end gets the money tax free.

-If you’re near retirement or are already retired and fear an income shortfall, you might consider creating a guaranteed2 source of income by purchasing an income annuity.
+If you’re near retirement or are already retired and fear an income shortfall, you might consider creating a guaranteed1 source of income by purchasing an income annuity.
 These products can turn a portion of your retirement savings into a source of reliable income that you can’t outlive.

 What you’ll have and what you’ll need for insurance can change dramatically when you lose a spouse through death or divorce.
 It’s important to take a careful look at all the different types of insurance that are available, to see where you may need to adjust your coverage.
 Be sure to review:

-Life insurance.
 If you are the surviving spouse and the beneficiary on your deceased spouse’s life insurance policy, you will typically receive the proceeds tax free.
 But if you are still caring for children, you may want to either purchase or increase your own life insurance coverage to make sure they will be protected in the event of your death.

-Long-term care insurance.
-If you’re in your 60s or older, you may want to consider buying long term care insurance to help keep potential costs of nursing home stays and home health care from depleting your income resources if you become seriously ill or injured.
-Read Viewpoints: "How to manage the cost of long-term care."
+If you’re in your 50s or older, you may want to consider buying long-term- care insurance to help keep potential costs of nursing home stays and home health care from depleting your income resources if you become seriously ill or injured.
+Read our two-part Viewpoints: "Long-term care: challenges and changes."

 As a surviving spouse, you can receive full Social Security benefits at your full retirement age or reduced benefits as early as age 60.
-A disabled widow or widower can get benefits as early as age 50.5
+A disabled widow or widower can get benefits as early as age 50.2

 If you’re divorced, you could be eligible for Social Security benefits, based on your ex-spouse’s record, if those benefits would be greater than your own retirement benefits.
-However, your ex-spouse must be eligible for Social Security benefits, and generally you must be unmarried and at least 62 years old.5 In addition, you must have been married for at least 10 years.
+However, your ex-spouse must be eligible for Social Security benefits, and generally you must be unmarried and at least 62 years old.2 In addition, you must have been married for at least 10 years.

-You can’t avoid the turmoil that comes with the divorce or death of a spouse, but recognizing how your personal finances might change could help you make thoughtful, rather than rushed, decisions and provide more solid financial ground as you transition to being single.
+You can’t avoid the turmoil that comes with divorce or the death of a spouse, but recognizing how your personal finances might change could help you make thoughtful, rather than rushed, decisions and provide more solid financial ground as you transition to being single.